A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 \paragraph{Internal mixing.} It has also been proposed that a combination of metallicity-dependent mass loss and internal mixing processes sets the upper luminosity limit of cool SGs in the Magellanic Clouds and the MW \citep{Higgins20, Sabhahit21, Gilkis21, Schootemeijer19}.
-However, this could lead to metallicity-dependent upper luminosity limits \citep{Higgins20}, or a need to fine-tune the mass-loss rates to maintain a metallicity independence \citep{Sabhahit21}.
-For the latter, explaining a constant upper luminosity limit of cool SGs over the larger metallicity range shown in Fig.\,\ref{fig:ztrends} (spanning almost 2\,dex, instead of 0.7\,dex in their considered range from SMC to MW) might become difficult. \cite{Gilkis21} found that models with large overshooting values can explain the observed upper cool SG luminosity limits in the MW, LMC, and SMC.
-However, they found that especially at SMC metallicity, they predicted too many SGs around $T_\mathrm{eff} \approx 10$\,kK, which lead them to conclude that something was missing in the physics assumptions in models.
+However, this could lead either to metallicity-dependent upper luminosity limits \citep{Higgins20} or a need to fine-tune the mass-loss rates to maintain metallicity independence \citep{Sabhahit21}.
+For the latter, explaining a constant upper luminosity limit of cool SGs over the broader metallicity range shown in Fig.\,\ref{fig:ztrends} (spanning almost 2\,dex, compared to the 0.7\,dex range they considered from the SMC to the MW) may be difficult. \cite{Gilkis21} found that models with high overshooting values can explain the observed upper cool SG luminosity limits in the MW, LMC, and SMC.
+However, they found that, especially at SMC metallicity, they predicted too many SGs around $T_\mathrm{eff} \approx 10$\,kK.
+This led them to conclude that something was missing in the physics assumptions in their models.